-Another way to protect the information on your device is to do regular backups of the information on it, in case the worst happens – You don’t want to loose important files.
+Another way to protect the information on your device is to do regular backups of the information on it, in case the worst happens – You don’t want to lose important files.

-A backup is a copy of key information on your device, it’s essential that backups are stored on a seperate drive to the one they were originally stored on.
+A backup is a copy of key information on your device, it’s essential that backups are stored on a separate drive to the one they were originally stored on.

 Many operating systems come with some form of backup pre-installed.
 Windows devices have OneDrive and File History, Apple desktop devices have Time Machine, and tablets and phones have iCloud.
-Photos placed in the Photos app on android are automatically and on some devices other files can be backed up.
+Photos placed in the Photos app on android are automatically and, on some devices, other files can be backed up.
 In most cases the pre-installed backup application isn’t always setup and it needs to be configured before it will work.
-Each device manufacturer has a support team that can provide easy to understand socumentation to help you with this.
+Each device manufacturer has a support team that can provide easy to understand documentation to help you with this.

 The free storage provided may not be sufficient for your needs and so you may wish to pay for extra storage.
-With desktops and laptops you can purchase reasonably priced external USB drives (currently around £60 for a reliable one – May 2020).
-Avoid very cheap drives, and second hand ones as cheap ones don’t always have the best parts, and second hand drives may be near the end of their shelf life (approximately three to five years prusuming no physical damage, such as dropping).
+With desktops and laptops, you can purchase reasonably priced external USB drives (currently around £60 for a reliable one – May 2020).
+Avoid ridiculously cheap drives, and secondhand ones as cheap ones don’t always have the best parts, and second hand drives may be near the end of their shelf life (approximately three to five years presuming no physical damage, such as dropping).

-If you decide that, on your desktop or laptop, the pre-installed backup doesn’t meet you needs, there are third party packages available.
-Again the Techradar site does reviews on the good ones – Usually one of the free ones will meet your needs.
+If you decide that, on your desktop or laptop, the pre-installed backup doesn’t meet your needs, there are third party packages available.
+Again, the Techradar site does reviews on the good ones – Usually one of the free ones will meet your needs.

 Be Wary online